habbis/operation_manual/system_restore.md

 # System Restore

-When at the Grub menu and selecting the boot kernel press `e` . then at the end on the line starting with linux then press `End` .
+When at the Grub menu and selecting the boot kernel press `e` . then at the end on the line starting with linux then press `End` if it down work just use the arror keys to get to the end .
 Then append `rd.break` at the end of the line and if you also add `enforcing 0` it enables omitting the time consuming SElinux relabeling process.
 Then press `Ctrl+x` to boot using the modified config.